Mimetis/Dotmim.Sync/docs/Errors.rst

     :align: center
     :alt: ErrorResolution.ErrorResolutionRetryThrow2

 Ok, this time, the error can't be resolved, even if we tried to apply the row twice.
-So the sync has been rollbacked, and the error has been raised.
+So the sync has been rolled back, and the error has been raised.

 ErrorResolution.RetryOneMoreTimeAndContinueOnError